Step 1: Planning

 Record all of the dimensions and note any existing structures such as your home, stairs, or other paved areas.

-Visit your local concrete paver manufacturer or dealer to view product samples.
+Visit your local concrete paver manufacturer, paving contractor, or dealer to view product samples.
 Show them your sketch and discuss the various shapes and pattern options available.
 Keep in mind that some shapes and laying patterns require less cutting.

 Determine the amount of pavers, edge restraints, bedding sand, base material, geotextile and other materials you’ll need for the project.
 Your concrete paver manufacturer or dealer should be able to help you calculate this.
 Be sure to consider any waste you’ll have in materials due to cuts.